-Even if you do not meet the requirements to be eligible for bragging rights or have information that don’t directly translate to vulnerabilities (such as suspicion of security breaches or exploitation of MyBB boards in the wild), do not hesitate to reach us — the MyBB Team members are in the best position to coordinate efforts to improve security of our ecosystem.
+Even if you do not meet the requirements to be eligible for bragging rights or have information that don’t directly translate to vulnerabilities (such as suspicion of security breaches or exploitation of MyBB boards in the wild), do not hesitate to reach us — the MyBB Team is in the best position to coordinate efforts to improve the security of our ecosystem.

 Security Workflow for Researchers